tylerharter/cs301-projects/fall19/p8/stage1.md

 }
 ```

-Note that the mapping files DO NOT have a CSV header.
+Note that the mapping files do not have a CSV header, so hardcoding
+the column indexes is OK in this case.

 The following questions pertain to `small_mapping.csv` unless
 otherwise specified.